andikatjacobdennis/Entity-Framework/README.md

-Here's a README for your Entity Framework documentation:

----

 # Entity Framework Practice Repository

 Welcome to the Entity Framework Practice Repository!
 This repository contains a comprehensive guide and examples for working with Entity Framework (EF) in .NET applications.
 It covers setup, model definition, data seeding, migrations, repository patterns, and various loading techniques.